High striker

 A high striker, also known as a strength tester, or strongman game, is an attraction used in funfairs, amusement parks, fundraisers, and carnivals.
 It operates by utilizing the lever where one end holds a puck attached to the tower and the other end is struck by the person or contestant using a hammer or mallet.
 The aim of players is to ring the bell suspended on top of the tower.
 If the lever is struck with enough force, the puck will rise high enough to hit the bell, indicating a success.
-Modern versions use a spring-loaded version of the lever, others use an enclosed striking mechanism.
+Modern versions use a spring-loaded version of the lever, while others use an enclosed striking mechanism.

 Operators traditionally (or stereotypically) entice people to try the high striker with phrases such as: "Step right up!","Test your strength!", or "Who are the men out of the boys?"

 Construction

 A high striker is usually composed of a heavy base, a long vertical tower, a bell, a puck, a lever, and a mallet.
 Initial versions of the base were of frame construction; later models were of unibody construction.
 The tower may be of wood, fiberglass, or aluminum material.
 The puck/dinger/chaser is suspended to a small groove that runs along the tower's length and can move freely up or down.
 The bell is identical to that of a traditional school bell in construction, mainly because it is to be struck from the side (bottom).
 Levers were traditionally constructed with a rubber padding above and below the end where the mallet is supposed to strike, in order to amplify the force and protect the lever.
 Long-handled 10-pound rubber mallets are used, but can vary depending on the high striker's size.